Nilekani’s Infosys update: More questions than answers

 Faced with a barrage of questions, IT behemoth Infosys on October 22 released an ‘update’ that sought to offer details about its actions in connection with the latest whistleblower complaints against its CEO Salil Parekh and CFO Nilanjan Roy.Attributed to Chairman Nandan Nilekani, the statement appears to be an attempt by Infosys to buy time rather than provide clarity.
 The investigation, in theory, should help clarify matters, but Infosys’ stakeholders — its shareholders, employees and customers — deserve to know more right now.
 In that respect, the Infosys update has several unanswered questions, namely:

-- What happened between September 20, 2019, (when the first anonymous whistleblower complaint was received) and October 10, 2019 (when the audit committee of the board first heard about it formally)?
-Three weeks are a long time to wait before a complaint of such a serious nature is addressed by the board.
+- What happened between September 30, 2019, (when the first anonymous whistleblower complaint was received) and October 10, 2019 (when the audit committee of the board first heard about it formally)?
+10 days is a long time to wait before a complaint of such a serious nature is addressed by the board.
 This is especially problematic for Infosys, given its track record of handling whistleblower allegations against senior executives.
 The whole Vishal Sikka saga and the circumstances leading to the appointment of Parekh should have been lessons enough.

 - The undated whistleblower complaint largely deals with allegations relating to the CEO’s international travel to the US and Mumbai.”
 This is how the statement sums up the whistleblowers’ allegations.
 However, the fact is the allegations are far more serious.
 In the September 20 letter, the first allegation relates to purported irregularities in how revenue and costs are recognised.
 The whistleblowers say billions of dollars in deals have no margins at all and the CEO spoke disparagingly about three of the board members, one of whom chairs the audit committee and the other the lead independent director.
 Treasury has also been asked to take undue risks, the letter says.
 There is only one paragraph about the CEO’s travels.
 To make it appear as if the whistleblowers are only making personal allegations is disingenuous.
 How did Nilekani allow a statement of this sort to be attributed to him?
 Surely, he values his credibility.